Chrotesque/ci-portfolio-project-2/README.md

     This project was made specifically for the Full Stack Development course by Code Institute as 2nd milestone project.
     This particular game was chosen as basis for the work as it seemed the most complex of the ideas I prepared for the first Mentor meeting, my Mentor also remarked that he hadn't seen this particular game done previously by others.

+    ### **Target Audience**
+    The target audience for this project would be someone who wants to enjoy a quick game that is not too involved nor complex, yet not entirely mindless like idle games either.
+A game like this is more likely to be enjoyed on a mobile device, as such single-handed use is preferred.

+    ### **Project Goals**
+    The goals for this project are in direct correlation with the target audiences likely requirements, as such the design accomodates single-handed use and jumping into the action is at most 1-2 clicks away.

     ### **User Stories**
     As a first time user ...
     1. I want to be able to understand what the game is about and how it is played.